30/12/2025

 Full Bullnose Edge

 The full bullnose edges feature a complete, rounded edge that creates a smooth and seamless finish.
-This type is often used on a countertop edge and table, as well as stairs and other applications where sharp edges could be hazardous.
+This type features a fully rounded profile from the rounded top to the curved bottom, creating two rounded bullnose edges meeting in a continuous curve.
+It's often used on countertop edges and tables, as well as stair treads and other applications where sharp edges may be dangerous.

 Half Bullnose Edge

 A half bullnose has a rounded top and a flat bottom, which provides a clean and modern look.
-It's a popular choice for backsplashes and wall caps.
+This bullnose edge features a curved edge on the upper surface while maintaining a straight edge at the bottom edge.
+It's a popular choice for backsplashes, wall caps, and paving projects where a modern touch meets traditional functionality.

 Demi Bullnose Edge